sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 # Reasoning and Motivations

+## Why?

+### Micropython
+* The affordances of this micro-python framework:
+** Python programs to run digital and analog circuits and modules.

+* Other resources that are documented:
+** Laser cut Temlates for the laser cut enclosure and sensor modules.
+** Mosquitto (MQTT) broker and Node-Red Flows for internetworktivity.

+that works both online and offline

+### Please see the following projects that were developed inS parallel.
+You will see the enclosure, server, and sound and video clients that work with this software

+* Using Node-Red, MQTT, and the OSC (UDP) protocol, data is routed from the de

 Some exploritory projects and summaries of the current state of Tangible Interaction with embeded Internet of Things devices, they can be found here: [Research Summary](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/blob/master/RESEARCH_SUMMARY.md).
 A thought provoking list can be found in *Internet of Tangible Things (IoTT)* and resonates with some of the features that can be found in the Digital_Thing and peripherial projects:
 ```